ral-facilities/datagateway-api/README.md

 To run the API from the command line, the enviroment variable `FLASK_APP` should be set to `src/main.py`.
-Once this is set the API can be run with `flask run`.
+Once this is set the API can be run with `flask run` while inside the root directory of the project.
 The `flask run` command gets installed with flask.

 Examples shown:
 Unix